 Greek Organizations have been a part of Brown's campus life for 175 years.
-With both local and national organization affiliations, the current organizations include sororities, fraternities, and gener inclusive organizations.
+With both local and national organization affiliations, the current organizations include sororities, fraternities, and gender inclusive organizations.
 Below is a list of the currently recognized organizations.
 Scroll down further for organization descriptions.

-Fraternities (gender inclusive)
+Groups (gender inclusive)

-Alpha Delta Phi Society (co-ed fraternity) - Goddard
+Alpha Delta Phi Society (society) - Goddard

-Zeta Delta Xi (co-ed fraternity) - Marcy
+Zeta Delta Xi (fraternity) - Marcy

 Alpha Phi Alpha Fraternity, Inc. (NPHC)